 What is The Youth Train In Trades Program?

-This program is for students who are interested in acquiring industry recognized skills and certification in carpentry and construction.
-This intensive program allows students to focus on learning carpentry skills by undertaking the first level of technical training required to pursue a Carpentry Apprenticeship.
 Participation in both the Youth Train In Trades (YTT) and the Youth Work In Trades (YWT) program are a desirable combination that enable students to pursue opportunities in carpentry and related trades.
 It also provides a beneficial path toward further technical training, advanced post-secondary programs and university degrees.
 Both, Youth Train in Trades and Youth Work in Trades programs can be taken in any order or at the same time and there are no prerequisites.